Dr. Terry Lynn Hudson

 Fax: (254) 710-1191

-TERRY LYNN HUDSON is Assistant Professor of Piano at Baylor University, where her duties include applied piano instruction and administrative service as Director of Secondary Keyboard Studies.
+TERRY LYNN HUDSON is Associate Professor of Piano at Baylor University, where her duties include applied piano instruction and administrative service as Director of Secondary Keyboard Studies.
 A native of Maryland, she began her formal musical study at the Peabody Preparatory and completed the institution’s Advanced Certificate program in piano.
 She earned degrees in Piano Performance from James Madison University (BM, summa cum laude), the University of Cincinnati College-Conservatory of Music (MM), and the University of Texas at Austin (DMA), where she was named the Couper Presidential Scholar in Piano Performance.
 Her primary piano teachers were Nancy Garrett, Elizabeth Pridonoff, Vicki Berneking, and Frederick Griesinger, and her work in piano pedagogy was supervised by Martha Hilley, Amanda Vick Lethco, Sophia Gilmson, and Cleveland Page.